Structured and analysis-ready data for AI/ML-based drug discovery

 Client’s requirement:

-The client required high-quality, harmonized, and structured datasets of small molecules, encompassing comprehensive chemical, biological and pharmacological data.
-The final objective was to integrate the standardized small molecule datasets into their internal AI/ML platform for algorithm training, toward virtual hit identification.
+The client required high-quality, harmonized and structured datasets of small molecules, encompassing comprehensive chemical, biological and pharmacological data.
+The final objective was to integrate the standardized small molecule datasets into their internal AI/ML platform for algorithm training, towards virtual hit-identification.

 Our approach: